Hybrid Quantum Physics-informed Neural Network: Towards Efficient Learning of High-speed Flows: Methodology

 \begin{description} \item [Quantum layer] An $n=3$ qubit PQC formed by alternating $l-1$ layers of feature map $S(\boldsymbol{\varphi})$ and parameterized ansatz $A(\boldsymbol{\theta})$ in the following sequence: $A-(S-A)_1- \dots-(S-A)_{l-1}$.
 Data encoding follows a data-reuploading scheme via angle encoding of the input $n$-node classical layer $\varphi_{1-3} \mapsto S(\boldsymbol{\varphi})$.
 Refer to Appendix \ref{sec:circuit} for details on quantum circuit design.
 Pauli-Z expectation measurements are performed on each qubit $q_i = \langle Z_i \rangle$, where $i = [1,n]$, leading to an $n$ node output layer $q_{[1,n]}$.

 \item [Classical layer] Neural network with $(x,t)$ data passed to a $n$-node input layer $\phi_{[1,n]}$ with bias and $\tanh$ activation function applied.
-This is followed by $L$ hidden layers of $N$ nodes, before a $n$-node output layer $c_{[1,n]}$. \end{description} The final neural network layer is a weighted linear combination of the outputs from the quantum and classical layers $o_i = s_i^c c_i + s_i^q q_i$ \cite{Kordzanganeh2023exponential} to produce an output vector $\{\rho, u, p\}$ for minimization of the loss function Eq.~\ref{eq:Loss}.
+This is followed by $L$ hidden layers of $N$ nodes, before a $n$-node output layer $c_{[1,n]}$. \end{description} The final neural network layer is a weighted linear combination of the outputs from the quantum and classical layers $o_i = s_i^c c_i + s_i^q q_i$ \cite{Kordzanganeh2023exponential}, where $s_i^c$ and $s_i^q$ are scalar weights applied to each output component.
+In this study, we fix $s_i^c = s_i^q = 1$, but future work may consider learnable fusion layers or nonlinear mappings such as $o_i = \mathrm{MLP}([c_i, q_i])$.
+The combined output is interpreted as predicted physical state $\{\rho, u, p\}$ for minimization of the loss function Eq.~\ref{eq:Loss}.

 We tested the hybrid classical--quantum neural network (Fig.~\ref{fig:fig1}) against a classical--classical neural network where the parallel network layers are both classical layers, and a quantum--quantum neural network where the parallel network layers are both quantum layers.
 For the introductory 1D harmonic oscillator problem, the HQPINN was found to outperform both classical--classical and quantum--quantum neural network architectures (Appendix~\ref{sec:harmonic_oscillator}).
 Henceforth, we aim to verify if the hybrid classical-quantum scheme holds up for more challenging problems such as high-speed shock flows.